yinan-c/alfred-translate-it/README.md

 # Alfred Translate-It

 An Alfred 5 workflow to translate text using OpenAI, DeepL, Google, Bing, Baidu and Youdao.
-This workflow also support [Universal Actions](https://www.alfredapp.com/universal-actions/).
+This workflow also supports [Universal Actions](https://www.alfredapp.com/universal-actions/).

 ~~**NOTE**: OpenAI model 'text-davinci-003' is used in translation.~~ (changed to gpt-3.5-turbo in v1.2)